d-krupke/cpsat-primer/README.md

 lot of logical constraints that a solution has to satisfy.
 In this case, the [Constraint Programming](https://en.wikipedia.org/wiki/Constraint_programming) (CP) approach may be more successful.
-For Constraint Programming, there are many open source solvers, but they are often not as powerful as the commercial MIP-solvers.
-While MIP-solvers are frequently able to solve problems with hundreds of thousands of variables and constraints, the classical CP-solvers often struggle with problems with more than a few thousand variables and constraints.
+For Constraint Programming, there are many open source solvers, but they usually do not scale as well as MIP-solvers and are worse in optimizing objective functions.
+While MIP-solvers are frequently able to optimize problems with hundreds of thousands of variables and constraints, the classical CP-solvers often struggle with problems with more than a few thousand variables and constraints.
 However, the relatively new [CP-SAT](https://developers.google.com/optimization/cp/cp_solver) of Google's [OR-Tools](https://github.com/google/or-tools/) suite shows to overcome many of the weaknesses and provides a viable alternative to MIP-solvers, being